-Corporate treasurers increasingly expect a comprehensive, streamlined digital customer experience from their transaction banking partners, according to a new study from BCG and BNP Paribas.
+Corporate treasurers increasingly expect a comprehensive digital customer experience from their transaction banking partners: BCG and BNP Paribas.

 The report, based on a survey of 750 corporate treasurers and CFOs around the world from across varying company sizes and sectors, provides a detailed overview of corporate treasurers' expectations of their transaction banking partners.
 Banks are notably expected to play a bigger role in enhancing operational efficiency and provide a more tailored approach to managing risks and adjusting to new industry constraints.

 Security, transparency, managing liquidity in a low rate environment and combatting persistent new risks, such as cyber risks and fraud, rank high among corporate treasurers' main concerns.
 They therefore seek transaction banks that can accompany them through their life cycle as trusted advisors, providing a tailored and data-driven experience.

 "Treasurers remain frustrated by overly complex banking processes.
 They want banks to go further in simplifying administrative tasks, especially those related to compliance procedures, and make the entire user experience fast, simple and convenient," says Yann Sénant, Partner & Managing Director of BCG in Paris.

 Treasurers expect banks to reposition their value proposition by going beyond products and focus more on customer experience.
 Banks can differentiate their service models in four ways:

 - Orchestrate the full treasury ecosystem and offer unmatched customer journeys in an open-architecture approach

 - Put execution quality and IT-capabilities at the core of their value proposition and provide an efficient tailor-made service